S0AndS0/Perinoid_Pipes/Documentation/ReadMe_Contributing.md

-# Initial `git` setup, skip any that have been completed for other code contributions.
+# Initial `git` setup

+ > skip any that have been completed for other code contributions.

 ## Setup GPG public key with GitHub
 ```bash